kroger/pyknon/docs/simplemusic.rst

 .. autofunction:: simplemusic.rotate_set

-    Returns a list of all rotations of a collection.
+    Return a list of all rotations of a collection.

 >>> simplemusic.rotate_set([1, 2, 3, 4])
 [[1, 2, 3, 4], [2, 3, 1, 4], [3, 4, 1, 2], [4, 1, 2, 3]]